-- The transaction version number MUST be either 1 or 2. - A transaction with one or more coinbase inputs MUST have no transparent outputs (i.e. tx_out_count MUST be 0). - If version = 1 or nJoinSplit = 0, then tx_in_count MUST NOT be 0. - If nJoinSplit > 0, then joinSplitSig MUST represent a valid signature over dataToBeSigned as defined in §4.6 'Non-malleability' on p.18. - · TODO: Coinbase maturity rule. - · TODO: Other rules inherited from Bitcoin.
+- The transaction version number MUST be greater than or equal to 1. - A transaction with one or more coinbase inputs MUST have no transparent outputs (i.e. tx_out_count MUST be 0). - If version = 1 or nJoinSplit = 0, then tx_in_count MUST NOT be 0. - If nJoinSplit > 0, then joinSplitSig MUST represent a valid signature over dataToBeSigned as defined in §4.6 'Non-malleability' on p.18. - · TODO: Coinbase maturity rule. - · TODO: Other rules inherited from Bitcoin.